 An index function is a procedure that has a name that begins with index/.
 An index function has two formal parameters (though we will see that it might be called with three actual parameters).
 The first formal parameter is a list of indices.
 The second parameter is the name of the table that the function is working for.
 An index function is responsible for both looking up values from a table and for assigning values to a table.
 If an index function is being called to look up a value in a table, then the index function is called with two actual parameters (the indices and the name of the table).
-If an index function is being called to assign a value into a table, then the index function is being called to assign a value into a table, then the index function is being called to assign a value into a table, then the index function is being called to assign a value into a table, then the index function is called with three actual parameters.
-The third parameter is a list containing the value to be put in the table.
+If an index function is being called to assign a value into a table, then the index function is called with three actual parameters is a list containing the value to be put in the table.